nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/Umami/Thinking MOC.md

 cssclass:
 ---
 [[🏡 Home|Home Note]]

+COUNTER YOURSELF LIKE A TRUE THINKER

+IF A PERSON SAYS THAT THEY ARE THINKING, IT IS NOT AN EASY THING TO DO, YOUR HEAD REVOLVES BECAUSE YOU END UP COUNTERING YOURSELF MULTIPLE TIMES TO REACH TO A OBJECTIVELY BETTER CONCLUSION

 We need to recognize there are many different and joyful ways to think.
 It's time to cultivate this inherently rich endeavor.

 *I want to...*